Utqiagvik, Alaska: Prehistory to the 20th century

 Archaeological sites in the area indicate the Iñupiat lived around Utqiagvik as far back as 500 AD.
 Remains of 16 sod dwelling mounds, from the Birnirk culture of about 800 AD, can be seen on the shore of the Arctic Ocean.
 Located on a slight rise above the high-water mark, they risk being lost to erosion.

 Bill Streever, who chairs the North Slope Science Initiative's Science Technical Advisory Panel, wrote in his 2009 book Cold: Adventures in the World's Frozen Places:

 Barrow, like most communities in Alaska, looks temporary, like a pioneer settlement.
 It is not.
 Barrow is among the oldest permanent settlements in the United States.
 Hundreds of years before the European Arctic explorers showed up...
 Barrow was more or less where it is now, a natural hunting place at the base of a peninsula that pokes out into the Beaufort Sea...
 Yankee whalers sailed here, learning about the bowhead whale from Iñupiat hunters...
 Later, the military came, setting up a radar station, and in 1947 a science center was founded at Barrow.

 Whalebone arch in Utqiagvik.
 Whales were a subsistence resource in the region, and whalers would return to this arch near the waterfront when returning from hunts.

 British Royal Navy officers came to the area to explore and map the Arctic coastline of North America.
 The US acquired Alaska in 1867 by purchasing it from Russia.
 The United States Army established a meteorological and magnetic research station at Utqiagvik in 1881.

 In 1888, a Presbyterian church was built by United States missionaries at Utqiagvik.
 The church is still in use today.
 In 1889, a whaling supply and rescue station was built.
 It is the oldest wood-frame building in Utqiagvik and is listed on the National Register of Historic Places.
 The rescue station was converted in 1896 for use as the retail Cape Smythe Whaling and Trading Station.
 In the late 20th century, the building was used as Brower's Cafe.

+The Cape Smythe Whaling and Trading Company was managed by Charles D. Brower, a whaler and trader who became a prominent early non-Iñupiat resident of the Point Barrow area.